Minor roles are well characterised, notably Lara Marie Müller’s pert Esmeralda. -Martin Kettle, The Guardian

 She was part of the If Opera ensemble (2022 and 2023) where last summer she has performed the title role in Will Todd's Alice's Adventures in Wonderland and Brigitta in Tchaikovsky's Iolanta.

 Other recent opera highlights include: Susan in A Dinner Engagement with Opera Cameratina (2023) directed by Roderick Williams.
 Antioco in Stradella’s opera The Power of Paternal Love (direction and english translation by Chris Cowell) with Barber Opera in Birmingham (2023) and Donna Stella in La Frascatana (The girl from Frascati) a new English translation by Simon Rees with New Chamber Opera (2023)

 Concert highlights: performing with her fathers quartet, Ruysdael Quartet as part of their ZOOM festival (2022) in The Netherlands which included an arrangement of Sea Pictures by Elgar.
 Other highlights include soprano soloist in Mahler 2 Symphony at Gothenburg Concert hall with Västra Götalands Ungdomssymfoniker (2022)

 She holds a BA Music with honours, an MMus in Music and spent two years on the Opera course at Guildhall School of Music & Drama.
 Her teacher is John Evans.

-Lara is grateful for the support from the Guildhall Trust, Worshipful Company of Carpenters, The Kathleen trust, The Munster Trust and is a Help Musicians UK Sybil Tutton Award holder.
+Lara is grateful for the support she has had from the Guildhall Trust, Worshipful Company of Carpenters, The Kathleen trust, The Munster Trust and is a Help Musicians UK Sybil Tutton Award holder.